petmorr/HeartDiseaseClassifier/readme.md

 ## 🔬 Model Training

-* The dataset undergoes preprocessing (handling missing values, encoding, normalization).
+* The dataset undergoes preprocessing (handling missing values, encoding, normalisation).
 * SMOTE is applied to balance class distribution.
 * Hyperparameter tuning is performed using GridSearchCV.
 * The models are trained and saved as .pkl files for deployment.